polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 ##### Fabric ECC Errors

 SRAMs (LSRAM and uSRAM) in the FPGA fabric are protected by ECC.
-Each component will have output ECC flags when ECC is enabled.
+When ECC is enabled each component will have output pins which act as ECC flags.

 Note: the fabric SRAM on PolarFire devices does not write back corrected data to memory.
 If a single bit error is detected the corrected data will need to be written back to the memory by software.